CANNABIS FOR DOGS? ALTERNATIVE THERAPIES AND CANNABINOIDS

-Cannabinoid compounds as alternative therapy for dogs is a growing area of interest.talks with us today about exactly what medical marijuana and cannabinoids are, how they can help our dogs and answers the legal and safety questions many pet owners have.
+Cannabinoid compounds as an alternative therapy for dogs are a growing area of interest.talks with us today about exactly what medical marijuana and cannabinoids are, how they can help our dogs, and answers the legal and safety questions many pet owners have.

 The increasing use of medical marijuana and CBD compounds in human health has led naturally to potential uses in our pets.
 While anxiety and inflammation issues appear to be the primary uses to date, Taylor contends the therapy has many potential applications.

 It is important to understand that CBD is derived from industrial hemp and therefore is legal in all states in the US.
 Medical marijuana, which may contain THC, the psychoactive component of the recreational drug, is legal in more than half the US.

 Equally important to note, particularly in states where recreational marijuana use is legal, is that THC and the drug which makes a person “high” is dangerous, although generally not lethal if ingested by dogs.

 From Dogs Naturally Magazine’son the topic, “This article’s not about marijuana, but this is important information.
 With the legalization of marijuana in many places, poison control centers are hearing more and more about pets getting into their owners’ marijuana stash.